whois-api-llc/python-simple-geoip/README.rst

     from simple_geoip import GeoIP

-    geoip = GeoIP("your-api-key");
+    ip = GeoIP("your-api-key");

     try:
-        data = geoip.lookup("8.8.8.8")
+        data = ip.lookup("8.8.8.8")
     except ConnectionError:
-        # If you get here, it means you were unable to reach the geoipify
+        # If you get here, it means you were unable to reach the IP Geolocation
         # service, most likely because of a network error on your end.
     except ServiceError:
-        # If you get here, it means geoipify is having issues, so the request
+        # If you get here, it means IP Geolocation is having issues, so the request
         # couldn't be completed :(
     except:
-        # Something else happened (non-geoipify) related.
+        # Something else happened (non-IP Geolocation) related.
 Maybe you hit CTRL-C
         # while the program was running, the kernel is killing your process, or
         # something else all together.

     print(data)

-Here's the sort of data you might get back when performing a geoip lookup
+Here's the sort of data you might get back when performing a IP Geolocation lookup
 request:

 .. code-block:: json